 Benefit Description You pay Vision services (testing, treatment, and supplies) (cont.)
-High Option Standard Option Prosper All charges in excess of \$60 for single vision or \$90 for multifocal eyeglasses or contact lenses every 12 months when a significant change in correction occurs.
-All charges in excess of \$60 for single vision or \$90 for multifocal eyeglasses or contact lenses every 12 months when a significant change in correction occurs For members through age 18: Nothing Nothing Nothing One pair of eyeglasses (frames and lenses, including industrial safety eyeglasses) every calendar year or up to a 12-month supply of disposable contact lenses every calendar year Medically necessary contact lenses, including the evaluation, fitting and followup, every calendar year Up to one low vision aid every calendar year Notes: Coverage for eyeglasses and contact lenses are limited to a specified collection Medically necessary contact lenses are limited to the following conditions: keratoconus, pathological myopia, aphakia, anisometropia, aniseikonia, aniridia, corneal disorders, post-traumatic disorders or irregular astigmatism.
-Eyeglasses and contact lens(es) after cataract surgery with intraocular lens implant: Nothing Nothing Nothing One pair of eyeglasses (regular lenses and designated frames); or One conventional contact lens or a 6-month supply of disposable contact lenses for each eye on which you had the surgery; or Contact lenses and/or one pair of designated frames and regular lenses if both must be worn at the same time to provide a significant improvement in visual acuity or binocular vision not obtainable with regular lenses or contact lens(es) alone Not covered: All charges All charges All charges Repair or replacement of eyewear and accessories due to loss or damage Eye surgery solely for the purpose of correcting refractive defects of the eye Non-refractive eyeglasses
+High Option Standard Option Prosper Note: You pay 10% of our allowance for drugs administered in connection with your care.
+Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.
+Note: You pay 20% of our allowance after the deductible for drugs administered in connection with your care.
+For members age 19 and over, eyeglasses (frames and lenses), contact lenses, including medically necessary contact lenses, or industrial safety glasses.
+All charges in excess of \$150 every two calendar years All charges in excess of \$60 for single vision or \$90 for multifocal eyeglasses or contact lenses every 12 months when a significant change in correction All charges in excess of \$150 every two calendar years All charges in excess of \$60 for single vision or \$90 for multifocal eyeglasses or contact lenses every 12 months when a significant change in correction All charges For members through age 18: occurs.
+Nothing occurs Nothing Nothing One pair of eyeglasses (frames and lenses, including industrial safety eyeglasses) every calendar year or up to a 12-month supply of disposable contact lenses every calendar year rouning rouning Trouming Medically necessary contact lenses, including the evaluation, fitting and followup, every calendar year • Up to one low vision aid every calendar year Notes: Coverage for eyeglasses and contact lenses are limited to a specified collection Medically necessary contact lenses are limited to the following conditions: keratoconus, pathological myopia, aphakia, anisometropia, aniseikonia, aniridia, corneal disorders, post-traumatic disorders or irregular astigmatism.
+Eyeglasses and contact lens(es) after cataract surgery with intraocular lens implant: Nothing Nothing Nothing One pair of eyeglasses (regular lenses and designated frames); or One conventional contact lens or a 6-month supply of disposable contact lenses for each eye on which you had the surgery; or